Interview with Taproot Therapy

 On Relational Presence (Part Two)

-Adolescence often brutally arrives with a creeping, though distant awareness of mortal fate, of the real.
+As we enter adolescence we are often confronted emotional truths that are not easy to come to terms with.
 This is a time of burgeoning desires to individuate, fuelled by fantasies of liberation from the shackles of parental projections, rules, and regulations.
 An important driver of the teenage rebellion is an increasing awareness of the fallibility of one’s caregivers, and their depressing capacity to disappoint.
 After all, cherished memories of care can soon become tarnished through disagreements, misunderstandings, abandonment, and, in the worst cases, neglect and abuse.
 All such experiences become the blueprint for the way we relate to care as we move through our lives, and the way in which we give and receive love.

-When one falls in love for the first time, nothing else in the world exists; it is a state of becoming which is experienced as infinite, though this affective experience of eternity is quite different from that of the childhood experiences of love that were adumbrated in the first article in this series; this new manifestation is infused with a libidinised, intoxicating, abandon to which we can only surrender.
+When one falls in love for the first time, nothing else in the world exists; it is a state of becoming which is experienced as infinite, though this affective experience of eternity is quite different from that of the childhood experiences of love (relational presence) that were adumbrated in the first article in this series, it nonetheless stems from there; yet this adolescent manifestation is infused with a libidinised, intoxicating, abandon to which we can only surrender.
 Uncertainty and a sense of precarity are important drivers of this form of desire.
 When reality inevitably rears its ugly head, a nagging gargoyle reminds us that we should have heeded the dangerous signs as a warning, and seen beyond the immediacy of gratification.
-This is a harsh reminder of love’s evanescence, presenting us with an emotional truth: if love cannot survive its initial fires of first passion, only ashes will remain; there is no phoenix rising.
+This is a harsh reminder of love’s evanescence, presenting us with a painful emotional reality: if love cannot survive its initial fires of first passion, only ashes will remain; there is no phoenix rising.
 Thus, we must accept love’s loss, no matter how much our hearts yearn for its resurrection.
 This form of love promises the return of early relational presence, but its inherent excitement is driven by a deeper knowledge that this is illusory.

 W.B.
 Yeats depicts this painful transition in his poem ‘Ephemera’ : the ‘child’ of short-lived passion is worn out, and can no longer be roused.
 Indeed, when love dies in a romantic relationship we are often heartbroken, and in the midst of our grief, we feel that the child of our earliest experiences of relational presence has fallen asleep forever; we have become dis-illusioned; all that now remains is a heart-rending nostalgia, a haunting specter of what once was.
 In the aftermath of this experience of loss, one may feel that it is one’s own desire which is the problem, and if only one had only not felt this desire that this love could have lived on.
 This is a cruel illusion.